Ready to build a full-stack influencer program?

 I’m here to tell you that if you’re asking that question, you’re thinking about your influencer marketing program in the wrong way.
 Let me explain...

-If you're thinking about doing pay-per-post campaigns with influencers, don't.
+If you're thinking about collaborating with influencers via flat fee deals, don't.

-Never send a creative brief or ask if they will promote you in the first email to them.
+Never send a creative brief to an influencer or ask if they will promote you in the first email to them.
 It’s called “leading with an ask” and it’s not the best thing to do.

 With that out of the way, let’s talk numbers.
 Every platform brings a different value to your business.
 So there is a way to calculate a fair fee to pay influencers on each platform.